SilentCatD/react-state-view-controller/README.md

 This `controller` instance will be kept with `useRef`, making it persist between re-render and will auto call the `dispose` function when current component is unmounted.

-Controller created this way can also be feed into the `source` param of `ProviderController` mentioned above, preferably the second type, which `source` take in an instance, as the responsibility of maintaining instance and auto cleaning up feature is handled already by `useAutoDispose`.
+Controller created this way can also be feed into the `source` param of `ProviderController` mentioned above, specifically the second approach, which the `source` param take in an instance.
+Because the responsibility of persisting the controller instance and auto cleaning up feature is handled already by `useAutoDispose`.

 ### Builder